A Geometric Quantisation view on the AJ-conjecture for the Teichm\"uller TQFT: Setup for geometric quantisation

-\paragraph{Polarisations on \texorpdfstring{$\torus_{\Cx}$}{TC} and geometric quantisation} Using the natural complex structure of the tangent spaces of $\torus_{\Cx}$, the right-most expressions in~\eqref{eq:holo_fields} define vector fields on the complex torus, also denoted as $\dbydp{w}$ and $\dbydp{\overline{w}}$.
+\paragraph{Polarisations on \texorpdfstring{$\torus_{\Cx}$}{TC} and geometric quantisation.} Using the natural complex structure $I$ on $\torus_{\Cx}$, the right-most expressions in~\eqref{eq:holo_fields} may also be read as \emph{real} vector fields on the complex torus.
+To avoid confusion, we shall denote these as $\overline{X}$ and $X$, respectively, although both objects are real and not the conjugate of one another.
 They span integrable distributions in $\Tan \torus_{\Cx}$ which are Lagrangian for $\omega_{\Cx}$, thus for $\omega_{t}$ for every $t$, i.e. polarisations.
 We set